stuartcusackie/statamic-seo/README.md

 # STATAMIC SEO

 A simple Blade SEO package for Statamic 3.
+WARNING: Use with caution.
+Not tested very well.
+I use this package for unusual Statamic projects of my own.

 ## Installation